Documentation

 }

-This returns a 404 HTTP response and displays the text specified in the parameter to setText().
+This returns a 404 HTTP response, and displays the text specified in the parameter to setText().
+Exceptions are matched first by an exception cause, then by an exception super type.

 The 404 RouteNotFoundError for NotFoundException, and 500 InternalServerError for java.lang.Exception are implemented by default.

-Also by default, the initial request first loads the client-side bootstrapping with an HTTP 200 response.
-An error page is rendered later in another request which returns an initial JSON data fragment, including the error page.
+Also by default, the initial request loads first the client-side bootstrapping with an HTTP 200 response.
+An error page is rendered later in another request, which returns an initial JSON data fragment, including the error page.
 The HTTP 404 response from RouteNotFoundError is only processed on the server side.
 It isn’t returned to the browser as an HTTP code of the response.

 If you enable the eagerServerLoad property, the initial JSON data fragment is part of the first request’s response.
 It includes the RouteNotFoundError page with an HTTP 404 response.